BrahimElkecha/ng5-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Directives

+Attribute VS structural directives
+Attribute set on an element just like an attribute. it only affect / change the element they are added to.
+Structural directives change the structure of the DOM around the element (add / remove) And should start with * exemple  *ngIF *ngFor . only one structural directive allowed to use in the same element.

+creating a directive
+import Directive from @angular/core ,use selector '[appDirectiveTest]'